Like the rest of Australia and all around the world, life in Lake Mac is changing as a result of the evolving situation with Coronavirus (COVID-19)

 Financial Hardship Assistance

-Changes to Council’s Financial Hardship Assistance Policy have been made to include businesses and landlords, as well as the waiving of credit card surcharges while Council’s Administration Building is closed.
+Changes to Council’s Financial Hardship Assistance Policy have been made to include businesses and landlords, as well as the waiving of credit card surcharges while Council’s Administration Building is open by appointment only.

 Under the policy, all legal action to recover outstanding rates has been placed on hold temporarily.
 The policy also allows for interest on overdue rates to be waived and flexible payment plans to be put in place for residents, businesses and landlords who can demonstrate they are experiencing hardship, or have had income reduced or ceased as a cause of COVID-19.